...

 True Wealth Alternative: Invest in ETFs yourself?

-ETF investors might argue that they are cheaper to invest on their own in an MSCI World ETF, commodity ETFs, etc. Therefore, let's make a comparison.
-Abroad, there are some providers where ETF savings plans on common ETFs free of charge be offered.
+ETF investors could argue that it is cheaper to invest in an MSCI World ETF, commodity ETFs, etc. on their own.
+So let's make a comparison.
+There are some providers abroad that offer ETF savings plans on popular ETFs.
+ETFs free of charge be offered.
 Since costs for Currency exchange and a Currency risk unfortunately often forgotten in the process, we do not make this comparison.

 Therefore, only a comparison with a Swiss broker makes sense.
 For this purpose, we choose the largest Swiss online broker Swissquote.

-Swissquote offers discounted conditions on ETFs.
-But in the long run, custody fees take a big toll.
-Here are three fee calculations for ETF purchases at Swissquote:
+Swissquote offers favourable conditions on ETFs.
+However, in the long term, custody account fees account for a large proportion.
+Here are three calculations for ETF purchases at Swissquote:

 Swissquote examples: